Here’s a RARE, intimate look into a visit to 5150 Studios.

 Exactly 25 years ago today Michel Schinkel, the president of the Dutch Van Halen fan club got to visit Van Halen at their studio headquarters.

-At the time, Michel published a fan magazine in Holland, called “5150.”
-The magazine was written mainly in Dutch, with occasional parts in English, and was published from 1990 to 2004.
-It ran for 54 issues, and included the latest news, interviews, bootleg reviews, and more.
+At the time, Michel published a magazine in Holland, called “5150”.
+This was written mainly in Dutch, with occasional parts in English and was published from 1990 to 2004.
+It ran 54 issues and included the latest news, interviews, (bootleg) reviews and more.

-Here, Michel’s shares his story with the Van Halen News Desk.
-And it’s a very special one, because it’s very rare indeed that a die-hard VH fan makes it into the hallowed grounds of 5150!
+Here Michel shares his story with the Van Halen News Desk.
+And it’s a very special one, because it’s very rare that people were welcomed into the hallowed grounds of 5150!